LNAT Multiple Choice Questions: Section A

 LNAT Multiple Choice Questions: The Basics

 Section A of the LNAT is a multiple choice exam.
-Effectively, it’s a comprehension test.
-There are 12 passages.
-Each one has three or four associated questions.
-There are 42 questions in total.
+It ‘s basically a comprehension test with 12 passages.

 The LNAT website suggests you prepare by reading quality newspapers and thinking about the content from a critical perspective.

 book our online lnat course